 “Then I began teaching at the Institute of Traditional Medicine.
 In the evenings, people in the neighborhood would come to me for a consultation.
 I would treat them with simple herbs, such as cinnamon, cardamom, and turmeric and I became somewhat famous in Santa Fe.
 I even had clients coming from Albuquerque.” - Vasant Lad

-About Vasant Lad, BAM&S, MASC
+About Dr. Vasant Lad, Ayurvedic Physician, BAM&S, MASC

 He holds a Bachelor’s of Ayurvedic Medicine and Surgery (BAM&S) degree from the University of Pune and a Master’s of Ayurvedic Science (MASc) degree from Tilak Ayurved Mahavidyalaya.
-Vasant Lad’s academic and practical training include the study of Allopathy (Western medicine) and surgery as well as traditional Ayurveda.
+Vasant Lad’s academic and practical training includes the study of Allopathy (Western medicine) and surgery as well as traditional Ayurveda.

-his childhood and then of his early years in the U.S.
+In the interview below, Vasant Lad tells us a story from his childhood and then of his early years in the U.S.

 The pathway of divinity: set upon his path